Digital Peter: Dataset, Competition and Handwriting Recognition Methods: Competition

 \subsection{Beam Search Decoding with Language Model}

-For decoding we used beam search \cite{CTCDecoder} with statistical n-gram language model (LM).
-Similar pipeline using word-level language models is widely used for speech recognition with CTC loss \cite{hannun2014deep}.
-In this task simple closed-vocabulary decoding seemed to be useless: vocabulary, based on $93\%$ of randomly selected training data, indicated more than $20\%$ out-of-vocabulary (OOV) rate on other $7\%$ of texts.
-Also, we were required to minimize character error rate, for which task word-level language model is suboptimal, since decoding with word-level model optimizes WER.
-So, we used 6-gram character-level model with all possible characters (including space as separate character).
+For decoding we used Beam Search \cite{CTCDecoder} with statistical n-gram language model (LM).
+A similar pipeline with word-level LMs is widely used for speech recognition with CTC-loss\cite{DeepSpeech2014}.
+In this task, simple closed-vocabulary decoding seemed to be useless: vocabulary, based on $93\%$ of randomly selected training data, indicated more than $20\%$ out-of-vocabulary (OOV) rate on other $7\%$ of texts.
+Also, we had to minimize the CER.
+For that task, a word-level LM was suboptimal, since decoding with a word-level model optimizes WER.
+Hence, we used a 6-gram character-level model with all possible characters (including spaces as separating characters).

-All models were built with SRILM \cite{SRILM} toolkit.
-We separated $7\%$ of data for fine-tuning and selecting models, other $93\%$ of data we used to construct the \textbf{Small} model.
+All models were built with the SRILM\cite{SRILM} toolkit.
+We separated 7\% of the data for fine-tuning and selecting models and used the remaining 93\% of data to construct the \textbf{Small} model.

-The decoding itself finds sequence of characters $c$ that maximizes the following objective \cite{hannun2014deep}:
+The decoding itself finds a sequence of characters $c$c, that maximizes the following objective \cite{DeepSpeech2014}:

-where $\alpha$ is language model weight and $\beta$ is symbol insertion penalty.
+where $\alpha$ is an LM weight and $\beta$ is a symbol insertion penalty.

-In most of our experiments we found that $\alpha = 0.8$, $\beta = 2.0$ work well, and handling more than $100$ active hypotheses doesn't significantly improve results, but slows down the process.
-You can see the impact of decoding with the language model in Table \ref{tab:Decoding_impact}.
+In most of our experiments we discovered that the model worked perfectly with $\alpha = 0.8$, $\beta = 2.0$, and handling more than 100 active hypotheses does not improve results, but slows down the process.
+The impact of decoding using the LM is shown in Table \ref{tab:Decoding_impact}.

-To construct the final \textbf{Large} language model we interpolated the \textbf{Small} model, based on training texts, with the model, constructed from historical texts of the 17 century from GramEval 2020 \cite{grameval2020} corpus.
+To construct the final \textbf{Large} LM, we interpolated the \textbf{Small} model, based on training texts, with the model and constructed historical texts of the 17th century from GramEval 2020 \cite{grameval2020} corpus.
 Decoding with the \textbf{Large} model further improves CER, as shown in Table \ref{tab:Final_Models}.